 5 This creates a greenhouse effect to keep your seeds moist and warm, the key to germination.
 Most annual vegetables germinate best in temperatures of 75-90°F. A few, such as radish, will germinate at lower temperatures.
 Seeds will sometimes sprout in less than ideal temperatures, but the germination period will be longer. back

-6 I like to put my seed trays next to my central wall heater.
+6 I like to put my seed trays next to my wall heater.
 Some gardening guides suggest placing your tray on top of a refrigerator, but most appliances these days are energy-efficient and do not give off much heat. back

 7 Too much water will make the seeds rot.
 If your makeshift greenhouse is looking a bit too wet inside, remove the cover or plastic wrap for a few hours during the warmest part of the day to allow air circulation.
 Mold is no good for seeds, either. back

 8 The true leaves are actually the second set of leaves that appear; the first leaves that initially unfurl are not leaves at all, but cotyledons.
 These leaf-life structures are part of the embryo of the seed, and supply food to the seedling until its true leaves begin the process of photosynthesis. back

 9 I like to use home-brewed compost tea or liquid sea kelp.
 No fertilizer is fine, too, especially if you start with good soil.
 I have grown healthy vegetables with no fertilizer through a whole season, and could barely keep up with the harvests. back

 10 It sounds sexy, but it makes your seedling tall and weak as it channels its energy into straining for sunlight.
 I also like to gently run my hands across the top of my seedling to simulate a breeze; this slows down initial growth and strengthens the stem.
 A few brushes a day is all it needs. back